 The best time to visit Arches National Park is in spring, winter, or fall.
 Avoid the entire Moab area in the summer.

 Spring and fall offer the best weather (as well as significant crowds).
 The winter is much colder – think below freezing and light snow – but the park is virtually empty compared to the rest of the year.

 Summer is the hottest and most crowded time of year.
 You really can’t be outside without shade for most of the day and the crowds are swarming, so avoid the park at this time.

-PSST…Arches National Park is one of the most popular national parks in America – get there early (like before 7 am early) to avoid waiting in lines at the gate.
-If it’s too full, they don’t let people in.
+PSST…Arches National Park is one of the most popular national parks in America – get there early (like before 7 am early) to avoid the timed entry system.